cosine0/computational_logic/README.md

 Graph Coloring
 ---
-The problem to color graph vertices such that no adjacent two vertices have the same color
+The problem to color graph vertices such that no adjacent two vertices have the same color.

 Teacher-Subject problem
 ---